microsoft-dx/xamarin-fundamentals/4. Layouts - pages/README.md

 ## Module 4: Layouts & pages

 ### Introduction
 Xamarin.Forms Layouts are used to compose user-interface controls into visual structures.
-They are visual elements but often none of them is actually seen (however we can use their properties to set background easier), what can be observed is the way the elements can be arranged trough them.
+They are visual elements but often none of them are actually seen.
+However, we can use their properties to set the background more easily.
+What can be observed is the way in which the elements can be arranged through them.

 ![enter image description here](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/controls/layouts-images/layouts-sml.png)

 ### Types of Layouts
-Based of the number of children we can split them into 2 categories:
+Based on the number of children we can split them into 2 categories:
 - Layouts with a single child: ContentView, Frame (usually used for its border), ScrollView, TemplatedView (the basic view) and ContentPresenter
 - Layouts with multiple children: StackLayout, Grid, AbsoluteLayout, RelativeLayout and FlexLayout

 ### Application's layouts
 [Layouts](https://developer.xamarin.com/guides/xamarin-forms/user-interface/controls/layouts/) are the very first structural level of an application's UI, being the base on which elements are being added - a container which holds all the elements and orders them.
-Depending on the application needed to be created, one or more layouts are being added to the [XAML](https://msdn.microsoft.com/en-us/library/cc295302.aspx) file.
-Those can be also get generated in the code, it is really a matter of taste.
+Depending on the application that needs to be created, one or more layouts can be added to the [XAML](https://msdn.microsoft.com/en-us/library/cc295302.aspx) file.
+They can also be generated in the code, it is really a matter of taste.
-From all the available layouts, more often used are:
+From all the available layouts, here's what is more often that not used:
 - [Grid](https://developer.xamarin.com/api/type/Xamarin.Forms.Grid/), a layout which allows the developer to create rows and columns in the current view and add elements in them and therefore create a table-like view.
--[ScrollView](https://developer.xamarin.com/api/type/Xamarin.Forms.ScrollView/), which provides a scrollable view by arranging the elements to their height in the order in which they are added and when exceeding the heights of the device's screen it automatically becomes scrollable;
+-[ScrollView](https://developer.xamarin.com/api/type/Xamarin.Forms.ScrollView/), which provides a scrollable view by arranging the elements to their height in the order in which they are added and, when exceeding the height of the device's screen, automatically becomes scrollable;
-- [**StackLayout**](https://developer.xamarin.com/api/type/Xamarin.Forms.StackLayout/) is the most widely used layout because it provides two kind of orientation of the held elements:
+- [**StackLayout**](https://developer.xamarin.com/api/type/Xamarin.Forms.StackLayout/) is the most widely used layout because it provides two kinds of orientations for the elements held:
-  - vertical: aligning the elements from the upper side of the screen to the lower side, in the exact order they are added in the layout.
+  - vertical: aligning the elements from the upper side of the screen to the lower side, in the exact order in which they are added to the layout.
-  - horizontal: in which the elements are being aligned from left to right also in the same order from the layout.
+  - horizontal: the elements are being aligned from left to right, also in the same order in which they are added.

 ### Current application's structure:
 ```